-- (i) The application form, which invites applicant to provide: - (a) A list of 25 of complex and difficult adjudications (see Part Two for guidance) along with the following information provided for each case: - Type of construction (or other sector) dispute engineering, building, sustainability etc. - The name (and contact details if known) of at least one party representative who can be approached by the office staff to provide a reference. - The start and end date of the case. - Route to the case (appointed by an institution or by parties' agreement). - A brief explanation of the elements that make the case difficult and complex. - (b) A narrative description of your practice (1000 word maximum) - (c) A self-assessment against each of the competence areas in the C.Adj Excellence Framework (Appendix A) using examples from the cases listed (and other cases); - (d) A record of your ongoing learning activities (also known as Continuing Professional Development (CPD) or Continuing Legal Education (CLE)) in the last three (3) years; and - (e) A declaration relating to Conduct and Character.
+- (i) The application form, which invites applicant to provide: - (a) A list of 15 of your most relevant recent cases conducted in the last 10 years (see Part Two of this guidance). - (b) The names of potential referees (for example co-arbitrator, case counsel, clients or other participants in proceedings) who have first-hand experience of you in action in the cases listed\; - (c) A narrative description of your practice (1000 word maximum); - (d) A self-assessment against each of the competence areas in the C.Arb Excellence Framework (Appendix A) using examples from the cases listed (and other cases); - (e) A record of your ongoing learning activity (also known as Continuing Professional Development (CPD) or Continuing Legal Education (CLE)) in the last three (3) years; and - (f) A declaration relating to Conduct and Character - (ii) Five (5) reasoned awards (redacted) written by the applicant please note, this excludes awards that an applicant has contributed to as a wing member of a tribunal.; and - (iii) Five (5) procedural orders from five (5) different cases, written by the applicant.

-It is the applicant's responsibility to ensure that the referees listed can between them provide relevant evidence to demonstrate excellence from a range of perspectives.
+\It is the applicant's responsibility to ensure that the referees listed can between them provide relevant evidence to demonstrate excellence from a range of perspectives.